mre/endler.dev/content/2019/tinysearch/index.md

 The final Wasm code is laser-fast because we save the roundtrips to a search-server.
-The instant feedback loop feels more like filtering a list than searching through files.
+The instant feedback loop feels more like filtering a list than searching through posts.
 It can even work fully offline, which might be nice if you like to bundle it with an app.

 [jekyll]: https://github.com/mre/mre.github.io.v1